AI Principles

 In the event of circumstances that may indicate a deviation from the declared principles, members may conduct an internal assessment of the situation and, if necessary, seek methodological support from the Association.

-3. The AIE Declarative AI Certificate
+3. The AIEI Declarative Certificate

 - submission of a written request by the certificate holder for voluntary withdrawal;